Jason White (American racing driver): Xfinity Series

 White made his first starts in 1999, running the No. 28 for Larry Lockamy.
 He started 28th and finished 26th in a solid debut at IRP.
 He was then 43rd after an early crash at Bristol.

 The runs earned him a spot on Felix Sabates' Chip Ganassi Racing No. 82 Chevrolet in a fill-in role in 2000.
 He ran the Channellock Chevrolet at South Boston, putting in his career best of 21st position.
 Then, he was 28th at Myrtle Beach.

 White next returned in 2002, running a race at Nashville for Frank Cicci Racing.
 He finished 43rd at Nashville after an early engine problem.
 Fred Bickford then picked White up for three races, beginning with a 28th-place finish at New Hampshire.
 His best run came at Nazareth, where he finished 22nd before adding a 37th at Charlotte.

 White's busiest year was 2003, when he earned 29th in points after a splitting rides at Davis Motorsports and Jay Robinson Racing.
 He ran mainly for JRR early in the year, finishing a best of 23rd at Gateway.
 Beginning at Nashville in June, White took over the No. 0 Davis Motorsports Chevrolet full-time.
-He ran solidly in that race, earning his best career finish of 17th.
+He ran solidly in that race, earning his best career finish of seventeenth.
 He would record one other top-20 finish at Pikes Peak, trying to do his best with the low-budget team.
 White was released following the Memphis race in favor of Kertus Davis.

 White returned to the series in four races in 2004, all for MacDonald Motorsports.
 After a pair of 33rds and a 42nd at Richmond, White earned his best run of the year at Milwaukee, finishing 29th.
 It was also the site of his best qualifying effort of the year: 28th.

 In 2006, White teamed up with the new Ashton Gray Racing, sponsored by GunBroker.com.
 Despite being fast in practice, the team broke before qualifying in the spring Nashville race, meaning the team's debut would come at Nashville in June.
 He was 36th in that race and 30th at Milwaukee.
 Then at Gateway Jason finished 41st due to engine problems.
 Next race is the Emerson Radio 250 at Richmond International Raceway.
 He also made one start in the series in 2007.

 White returned to the Nationwide Series in 2013, driving for SR² Motorsports.
-In May, White recorded his best career Nationwide finish, finished 8th in the Aaron's 312, at Talladega.
+In May, White recorded his best career Nationwide finish, finished eighth in the Aaron's 312, at Talladega.

 After being without a ride for seven years, White returned to NASCAR in 2021, driving RSS Racing/Reaume Brothers Racing No. 23 in the Xfinity Series season-opener at Daytona.
 He then drove the No. 13 for MBM Motorsports in the spring race at Talladega.
 White also raced at Talladega for MBM at the fall Talladega race but crashed in the final restart.